-Completed nomination materials must be received by the Office of Government and Community Relations (207 Welch Hall or via e-mail to LGreden@emich.edu)by Monday, December 16, 2013, at 5:00 p.m.
-Only completed applications will be considered.
-Late applications will not be accepted.
+Completed nomination materials must be received by the Office of Government and Community Relations, 207 Welch Hall or by email to Marge Preston at firstname.lastname@example.org by Wednesday, January 4, 2017 at 5:00 p.m.

 The criteria for the Martin Luther King, Jr. Student Humanitarian Award include all of the following:

-3) full-time enrollment at EMU for the fall 2013 and winter 2014 semesters (minimum of 12 credit hours for undergraduate students or 8 credit hours for graduate students each semester, although seniors scheduled to graduate in April 2014 need not meet the 12-credit hour minimum); and
+- Full-time enrollment at EMU for the fall 2016 and winter 2017 semesters (minimum of 12 credit hours for undergraduate students or 8 credit hours for graduate students each semester, although seniors scheduled to graduate in April 2017 need not meet the 12-credit hour minimum); and

-4) being in good standing with the University.
+- Being in good academic and judicial standing with the University.

 Nominations must include all of the following: